rskidmore1/cleancode/README.md

   - Explain what the code is doing
 - Check for linting or console errors
 - Is code formatted properly?
-- Assess order of CSS elements according to company standarda
+- Assess order of CSS elements according to company standards
+  - alignment, spacing, sizing, colors
 - Run accessibility and light house score

 --------------------